n0vay/EDFAR/README.md

 These notebooks contain data for our reseach project, we are studying the effects of Data Augmentation on Adversial Robustness.

-The techniques we are using can be catagorized into two broad catagories: Data Augmentation an Data Corruption.
+The techniques we are using can be catagorized into two broad catagories: Data Augmentation and Data Corruption.

 Along with these techniques we also ran each iteration with Pad/Crop/Flip which are labelled as pcf to see results with combining augmentations.